ck3mp3r/nu-mcp/README.md

 ```

 #### Multiple Specialized Instances
-You can run multiple instances with different tool sets:
+You can run multiple instances with different tool sets.
+This approach is recommended for organizing tools by domain and avoiding conflicts:

 ```yaml
 # Weather and location services